 In Canada, 34% of small businesses requested external financing in 2016 (ISED) and in the U.S., a 2017 survey found that 50% of small business owners had applied for business financing in 2017, including factoring for small business.
 What was remarkable about those survey respondents was that by all measures, they were successful and often established businesses; 60% had been in business for five years or more, and 80% had a personal credit score of 650 or above.

 Absolutely.
 Small business invoice factoring solutions (or small business invoice finance solutions) make sense for a number of reasons: to raise working capital, improve cash flow, expand their product or service offerings, purchase equipment, increase the size or quality of their workforce, buy out a partner, and more.
 Factoring for small businesses also enables them to take on growth opportunities.
-(Business factoring companies like FundThrough only serve B2B companies.)
+Invoice finance for small business can also help bridge cash flow gaps for everyday expenses like payroll.
+(Business factoring companies like FundThrough only serve B2B companies with small business invoice financing.)

 Definitely.
 Like small business factoring, startup invoice factoring is unique in that owners are not required to jump through the income verification and credit history hoops traditional banks require for loan applications.
 FundThrough understands that you’re just getting started, so your available funding is based on income you’ve already generated via our integration with your invoicing or bookkeeping software.